cholmes/gpkg-tiles/raster.md

 For now it is a place to store the raster specific information and notes from the main [specification] (spec.md).

+## General strategy

+Tiles spec should be just what's needed to get at the tiles.
+The raster spec should be able to represent everything in the tile spec with views and complementary tables.

 ## Raster notes to include